Skip to content

 Filesystem

-This state is stored within /var/nf in the container; it is recommended to volume-mount this directory so that it persists across restarts.
+This state is stored within /var/nf in the container.
+It is recommended to volume-mount this directory so that it persists across restarts.

 Initialization and Configuration

 Within the container, NF uses s6-rc to start services and ensure they are restarted on error.
-You may inspect the s6 configuration by looking in /etc/s6-overlay; although detailed documentation is beyond the scope of this article, it is possible to alter the environment for individual services by adjusting the contents of this directory.
+You may inspect the s6 configuration by looking in /etc/s6-overlay.
+Although detailed documentation is beyond the scope of this article, it is possible to alter the environment for individual services by adjusting the contents of this directory.
 Additionally, environment variables applied to the container (i.e., on the Docker command line) are passed to all services.

 Redis

-Normal Framworking includes a build of Redis Server which has been validated to work correctly.
-You may also build your own; there are no modifications.
-NF requires RediSearch and RedisTimeseries to be installed on the redis instance.
+Normal Framework includes a build of Redis Server that has been validated to work correctly.
+You may also build your own; there are no modifications required.
+NF requires RediSearch and RedisTimeSeries to be installed on the Redis instance.

 Redis stores its data in /data; this directory should be volume-mounted and backed up.